Skip to main content

 Health Services

-Should a program participant need any emergency attention, local hospitals, Med Express and Care Centers are readily available.
+Should a program participant need any emergency attention, local hospitals, and Urgent Care Centers are readily available.
 Parents/guardians will be contacted immediately to discuss options and insurance arrangements.

 The Medical Form is a crucial part of any medical or emergency procedure and must be returned before the start of the program for the student to be considered fully registered.